13 tips to help you create irresistible gated content

 This approach works less well for challengers.

-22 ways to optimise your landing page
+22 ways to optimise your gated content landing pages

 Landing pages are the most important pages on your website after your homepage.
 They’re where conversions happen.